rharter/vd-tool/README.md

 ## Building

+The Vector Drawable Tool depends on Google's libraries from `com.android.tools` package.
+Make sure that `android-tools` property at `gradle/libs.versions.toml` is set to the latest stable version from [Google maven repository](https://maven.google.com/web/index.html?#com.android.tools:sdk-common)

 Since this repository doesn't contain the actual source code of the tool, you first need to run the `fetchSources` task, which will download and extract the source.
 Then you can use standard `run` and `assembleDist` tasks to build the project.